 As noted in the Navigant Research white paper “Data Integration for Intelligent Buildings”, the cost of sensors and computing is dropping at the same time that the challenges on the software side are growing.
 So another impact on management services is that software will be increasingly important.

 Finally, another effect noted in the report is that management services will become more vital.
 Part of the reason for this is that government regulations call for increased energy efficiency.
-The U.S., for instance, is pushing for a close to 30 percent reduction in greenhouse gas emissions within 10 years.
+The U.S., for instance, is pushing for nearly 30 percent reduction in greenhouse gas emissions within 10 years.
 Getting there will mean that buildings will have to do much better at energy management.
 A taste of what may be coming is that some jurisdictions are requiring energy code compliance certification to obtain certificates of occupancy for new buildings.
 Companies will therefore increasingly turn to sophisticated and optimized building energy management systems to meet these requirements, according to Navigant Research.

 Those management services will help produce significant energy savings.
 They will also deliver better running buildings.
 It all adds up to a nice set of benefit of the IoT.